aanyakachroo/academic-burnout-monitoring-system/README.md

 - Docker Desktop – containerization and running services locally
 - Figma – UI wireframe design
 - Draw.io – architecture diagram design

+## Software Design

+The Academic Burnout Monitoring System follows a client-server architecture where users interact with the frontend web application which communicates with the backend server and database.

+The system design applies software engineering principles such as abstraction, modularity, high cohesion, and low coupling to improve maintainability and scalability.

+Architecture diagrams and UI wireframes are available in the docs/design folder.